Xbox, You're Better Than This

-The biggest video game companies in the world have, in the last few years, been taking more and more responsibility for their impact on the environment.
+In the last few years the biggest video game companies on the planet have been taking more and more responsibility for their impact on the environment.
 Microsoft and Xbox have often led the way, setting ambitious targets and touting a commitment to change via snappy press releases.

 On Wednesday, the latest release saw Xbox announce a dramatic change to the power-saving options on the Xbox Series S and X consoles.
 The change, which will soon be rolled out to all Xbox owners, promises to update games, apps and the OS "when it can use the most renewable energy in your local grid."
 Microsoft introduced the same feature for Windows Update on Windows 11 PCs in March last year.